leekwoon/rgg/README.md

     <img src="assets/main.png"/ width=90%>
 </p>

-This repository provides the source codes for our paper "Refining Diffusion Planner for Reliable Behavior Synthesis by Automatic Detection of Infeasible Plans" in NeurIPS 2023.
+This repository provides the source codes for our paper [Refining Diffusion Planner for Reliable Behavior Synthesis by Automatic Detection of Infeasible Plans](https://arxiv.org/pdf/2310.19427.pdf) in NeurIPS 2023.

 > Currently, this repository contains only the code for the maze2d and locomotion experiments.
 We plan to update this repository after making some preparations, including code clean-up.